MSWorkshop/MCW-Machine-Learning/Hands-on lab/Before the HOL - Machine Learning.md

     - **Workspace Name**: `mcwmachinelearning`

-    - **Location**: Choose a region closest to you (it is OK if the Azure Databricks Workspace and the Azure Machine Learning Workspace are in different locations).
+    - **Region**: Choose a region closest to you (it is OK if the Azure Databricks Workspace and the Azure Machine Learning Workspace are in different locations).

     ![The Machine Learning Create form is populated with the values outlined above.
 The Review + Create button is highlighted at the bottom of the form.](images/create-aml-workspace.png 'Azure Machine Learning Workspace Creation Dialog')